 Bad news forces Fed to up its game

-It is quite possible that the Fed would have stuck to its earlier plans of a 50 bps rise had it not been for a double whammy of bad news last Friday.
+It is quite possible that the Fed would have stuck to its earlier plans of a 50 bps rise had it not been for a double whammy of bad news on June 10.
 Headline CPI inflation rose to 8.6% and inflation expectations also increased to 3.3%.
 Fears that inflation has become entrenched and the US is set to experience a wage price spiral were heightened by the figures.

 Clearly, the economy will have to slow by more to bring inflation under control and the Fed also downgraded its growth forecasts to less than 2% for this year and next with higher unemployment.
 The Fed stopped short of forecasting a recession although chair Powell did say that factors beyond its control could make the outcome worse in his post-meeting press conference.
 He was referring to the Ukraine conflict and the risk of even higher commodity prices.